 Each year my packing list grows longer and more complex (it now spans 8 pages of closely-spaced typing), and each year I nevertheless forget several important items and end up cursing myself out there in the Nevada desert when I discover that I forgot to bring, say, the superglue that I need to re-attach the sole of my shoe so that I don’t have to walk 3 miles back to camp barefoot on the blistering, 120-degree surface of the alkaline lakebed.
 Or the charger for my camera battery.
 Or my can opener.
 Or, even worse, the beer.
 Or any one of the hundreds of other things that make life bearable in the extreme environment of Burning Man. (more…)

 In a previous post I wrote about shooting an indoor event in a dark warehouse with the Lumiquest 80/20 with on-camera flash.
-Today we’re going to look at another option for event photography: using the Canon OC-E3 Off Camera Shoe Cord (or a generic equivalent) to get the flash off the camera.
+Today we’re going to look at another option for event photography: using an Off Camera Shoe Cord to get the flash off the camera.

 If you want to view the photos before reading about them, see the gallery here.